DmitriyLyalyuev/powerdns-no-ads/Readme.md

 exit
 ```

-"getnewlist.sh" in "/opt/docker/pdns/powerdns-server/bind" folder.
-It will download new ads server lists
-and generate new sql dump file.

-Then import it to the MySQL docker
+It will download new ads servers lists and generate new sql dump file, then import it to the MySQL docker comtainer.

+### White listing:

 White list of domains you can specify on top of "getnewlist.sh".